The top of the blade when the knife is viewed properly, point to the left, handle to the right.

 One who forges a blade to shape.

 The word is Spanish but has come to mean a large jungle knife used in the Philippines.
+Pictured is a discontinued Jungle Bolo by Benchmade.
+It has a larger point to shift the weight forward for heavier chopping.

 The metal material at the blade end of knife handle; today these are usually of nickel silver or a mild stainless steel.
 In older less expensive knives they were often made of iron or mild steel.